Hercules03/Exam-Breaker-2/README.md

-# Exam Breaker - Multiple Choice Revision Companion
+# Exam Breaker 2 - Multiple Choice Revision Companion

-**Study multiple choice questions anywhere, anytime** with Exam Breaker—a convenient, easy-to-use mobile-first web app designed for practicing and revising your knowledge on-the-go.
+**Study multiple choice questions anywhere, anytime** with Exam Breaker—a mobile-first web app designed for practicing and revising your knowledge on-the-go.
 Perfect for revising while commuting, waiting in queues, or taking quick study breaks.

 ---